 - Make a list of any medications, vitamins and supplements you're taking.

-- Write down questions you want to ask your doctor, including potential tests and treatments.
+- Write down questions you want to ask your doctor, including questions about potential tests and treatments.

 What to expect from your doctor